notaryproject/specifications/specs/trust-store-trust-policy.md

 OCSP URLs can be obtained from the certificate's authority information access (AIA) extension as defined in [RFC 6960](https://www.rfc-editor.org/rfc/rfc6960).
 If the certificate contains multiple OCSP URLs, then each URL is invoked in sequential order, until a 2xx response is received for any of the URL.
-For each OCSP URL, Notary V2 will wait for a default threshold of 2 seconds to receive an OCSP response.
+For each OCSP URL, wait for a default threshold of 2 seconds to receive an OCSP response.
 The user may be able to configure this threshold.
 If OCSP response is not available within the timeout threshold the revocation result will be "revocation unavailable".